PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 ## Support service

 Doing an upgrade by yourself can be risky.
-If you feel uncomfortable with doing it on your own, you can leave it to our support team who will handle the backup and the upgrade to the last **minor** version for you (8.0 → 8.1).
+If you feel uncomfortable with doing it on your own, you can find support on [prestashop-project.org](https://www.prestashop-project.org/support/).

 Basically, the process and the result will be the same.
 The existing data on the shop will be kept, as well as your module and your current theme.